Winter decorating ideas…

 My plaid scarves don’t get off the hook, either!

-Table runners are probably my favorite way to use them, but I will also make quick bolster & pillow covers with them as well.
+Plaid scarves and blankets can serve as a platform for all kinds of winter decorating ideas!
+Table runners are probably my favorite way to use them, but I will also make quick bolster & pillow covers out of them as well.

 2. Can’t forget Candles